centreon/centreon-archived/doc/en/migration/upgradetoCentreon18.10.rst

 upgrade.

 .. note::
-    If you changed the 'centreon' password during the installation process you must follow these steps:
+    If you changed the *centreon* password during the installation process you must follow these steps:

     #.
-Edit /etc/centreon/centreon.conf.php file
+Edit the /etc/centreon/centreon.conf.php file.
     #.
-Edit /etc/centreon/conf.pm file
+Edit the /etc/centreon/conf.pm file.
     #.
-Edit the Centreon Broker central configuration, using Centreon web
+Edit the Centreon Broker central configuration using Centreon web
-       interface and change the password for **Perfdata generator** and **Broker SQL database** output.
+       interface and change the password for the **Perfdata generator** and **Broker SQL database** output.

-If the IP of your Centreon server has changed, edit configuration for all the Centreon Broker modules on your pollers and change the IP to connect to the Centreon central server (output IPv4).
+If the IP of your Centreon server has changed, edit the configuration for all the Centreon Broker modules on your pollers and change the IP to connect to the Centreon central server (output IPv4).